1. Instance

 Access Volume Selection

 Select the "Volumes" tab in the boot source section.
-This tab is available in all regions.
+In Legacy tier regions, this displays a dropdown of bootable volumes.

 2